8. Floodplain Regulations

-(A) Restricting or prohibiting uses which are dangerous to health, safety and property due to water or erosion hazards, or which result in damaging increases in erosion or in flood heights or velocities.
+(A) Restricting or prohibiting uses that are dangerous to health, safety and property in times of flooding or that cause excessive increases in flood heights or velocities.

-(B) Requiring that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction;
+(B) Requiring that uses vulnerable to floods, including facilities that serve such uses, be protected against flood damage at the time of initial construction;

-(C) Controlling the alteration of natural floodplains, stream channels and natural protective barriers, which help accommodate or channel flood waters;
+(C) Controlling the alteration of natural floodplains, stream channels and natural protective barriers that help accommodate or channel flood waters;

-(D) Controlling filling, grading, dredging and other development which may increase flood damage; and,
+(D) Controlling filling, grading, dredging and other development that may increase flood damage; and,

-(E) Preventing or regulating the construction of flood barriers which will unnaturally divert flood waters or which may increase flood hazards in other areas.
+(E) Preventing or regulating the construction of flood barriers that will unnaturally divert flood waters or that may increase flood hazards in other areas.

-(A) The boundaries of the 100-year floodplain and the floodway shall be determined from information presented in the Official Flood Studies.
-In the absence of other information (i.e., site specific studies as provided by the property owner), boundaries shall be determined by scaling distances on the maps provided in the Official Flood Studies.
-Where interpretation is needed as to the exact location of the boundaries, the Director of Community Development shall make the necessary interpretation.
-In all cases, the 100-year flood elevation as provided in the Official Flood Studies shall be the governing factor in locating the boundary on any property.
+(A) The boundaries of the one-hundred- (100-) year floodplain and the floodway shall be determined from information presented in the Flood Insurance Study (FIS).
+In the absence of other information (i.e., site specific studies as provided by the property owner), boundaries shall be determined by scaling distances on the maps provided in the FIS.
+Where interpretation is needed as to the exact location of the boundaries, the floodplain administrator shall make the necessary interpretation.
+In all cases, the one-hundred- (100-) year flood elevation as provided in the FIS shall be the governing factor in locating the boundary on any property.

-(B) If the Official Flood Studies do not provide 100-year flood elevations, then the Director of Community Development shall obtain, review and reasonably utilize any 100-year flood elevation and floodway data available from any federal, state, local or other source as criteria for requiring that new construction, substantial improvements or other developments in floodplain areas are administered in accordance with section 11-8-14, Floodplain Regulations, of this ordinance.
+(B) If the FIS does not provide one-hundred- (100-) year flood elevations, then the floodplain administrator shall obtain, review and reasonably utilize any one-hundred- (100-) year flood elevation and floodway data available from any federal, state, local or other source as criteria for requiring that new construction, substantial improvements or other developments in floodplain areas are administered in accordance with this Chapter.

 11-8-10: ABROGATION AND GREATER RESTRICTIONS: (2534) This ordinance is not intended to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
 However, where this ordinance and another ordinance, easement, covenant, or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.